How to activate headline A/B testing

 - Have Marfeel automatically replace the article:

 - Experiments end whenever there is a clear winner with statistical significance or, in case variants are too similar, whenever the max duration is met.
-Max duration’s default value is 30 minutes, but it can be configured to be up to 2 hours for pages with low traffic.
+Max duration’s default value is 30 minutes, but it can be configured to be up to 4 hours for pages with low traffic.
+The experiment is automatically cancelled in its early stages when the collected data lacks statistical significance or the recorded volume is too low to be meaningful.

 Activate notifications